orthanc-mirrors/orthanc-book/Sphinx/source/faq/db-benchmark.rst

 The fourth plot shows the time required to retrieve a single instance through :ref:`DICOMweb WADO-RS <dicomweb>`.
 This is typical of API calls performed by the :ref:`Stone Web viewer <stone_webviewer>` or the :ref:`OHIF viewer <ohif>`.

-The bad performance of the DICOMWeb plugin with SQLite to compute the ``metadata`` cache can actually be explained by the fourth plot that shows that even simple search operations in the database get slower.
+The bad performance of the DICOMweb plugin with SQLite to compute the ``metadata`` cache can actually be explained by the fourth plot that shows that even simple search operations in the database get slower.